 A hundred years back, if you saw a Lhasa Apso, you experienced good fortune.
 Not much as changed when it comes to the belief many cultures have about this canine.
 Just one look will assure any dog lover that the Lhasa is a lucky charm.

-Should you intend to get a Leonberger pooch, you may have to move to accommodate them!
-The melyandd burgers are so massive that they can tip the scales just shy of 200 pounds!
+Should you intend to get a Leonberger, you may have to move to accommodate them.
+They can tip the scales at close to 200lbs!

-But with such a big frame comes an ultra-dense coat.
-Back when they roamed around in the German wilderness, that coat kept the Leonberger warm.
-Now, it is perfect for you to snuggle against.
+With such a big frame comes an ultra-dense coat.
+Back when the Leonberger roamed around in the German wilderness, that coat kept them warm.
+Now, it is perfect for you to snuggling.
 It is both lush and soft.
-Additionally, these are peaceful pooches, sp they won’t run away from daily hugs.
+Additionally, these are peaceful dogs that won’t run away from daily hugs.

 Since they sport a double coat, the Leonbergers will shed heavily during some seasons.
 But even if you come back looking as if you have sprouted fur, those hugs would be worth the fluff!